-Anyone who knows anything about opioids, narcotics and prescription pain killers knows about the pure agony suffered during opioid withdrawal.
+Anyone who knows anything about narcotics and prescription opioid pain killers knows about the pure agony suffered during withdrawal and detox from narcotics.

-Narcotic withdrawal symptoms like this can drag on for up to a month or longer, if you don’t do something about it.
+The length of these narcotic withdrawal symptoms can drag on for up to a month or longer, if you don’t do something to speed opiate detox and relieve symptoms.

 Because when you’re hurting like hell you don’t need some BS herbal remedy that doesn’t work, you need something significant that can REALLY ease your pain.

-The supplements listed below are powerful and controversial so please be smart.
+The herbal supplements listed below are powerful and controversial so please be smart.
 Use only as needed and quit them as soon as possible.
 They may or may not be legal in your country including the United States.
 Always consult your local laws.
+And laws can change.

-Here’s they are, the best ALL-NATURAL opioid withdrawal supplements that REALLY work:
+Here are the best NATURAL opioid withdrawal supplements that ACTUALLY help:

 Kratom is the number #1 rated opioid withdrawal remedy.